 - Place the Flour, Salt and Cold Butter cut into small pieces in the bowl of your food processor.
 Pulse until it ressemble small crumbs or a thick sand.
 Add the Cold Water and pulse until the pastry starts to come together. (see note 1 to make the pastry without a food processor).

-- While the Quiche Pastry is blind baking, start preparing the quiche filling.
-Thinly chop the Leek and place it in a large pan with the Olive Oil and Salt.
-Cook for about 5 minutes or until the leeks get translucent.
+- Rinse and thinly chop the Leek.
+Place it in a large pan with the Olive Oil and cook on medium heat for about 5 minutes or until the leeks get translucent.
 Set Aside to cool down.

 - In a seperate bowl, whisk the Eggs and Cottage Cheese.
 Add the Salt, Pepper, Chopped Dill and grated Cheese (optional).
 Add about 2/3 of the Smoked Salmon cut into small pieces (keep a little bit to decorate the top of the quiche), then lastly the cooked Leeks.